MattMcFarland/rot-web-api/README.md

 ## API

 Should you send a GET request to the server, you will receive JSON data.
 Here are the available GET request methods.
-The API documentation is available on apiary.com
+The [API documentation](http://docs.roguelike.apiary.io/#) is available on apiary.

 ## Server setup